 HABs occur in every state and are increasing in frequency, toxicity, and duration.
 Both toxic and nontoxic HABs threaten human, wildlife, and ecosystem health, drinking water, tourism, commercial and recreational fisheries, and aquaculture.
 Short-term HAB forecasts predict the intensity, location, and trajectory of blooms, and respiratory health risks of HABs in some areas.
 Longer-term forecasts predict the severity of HABs for the bloom season in a particular region.
-Scenario forecasts are used to test the impact of changing environmental conditions, such as nutrient pollution and climate change, on HAB occurrence over multi-year time scales.
+Scenario forecasts are used to test the impact of changing environmental conditions on HAB occurrence over multi-year time scales.
 Forecasts and observations allow early warning for effective mitigation of HAB impacts and facilitate HAB prevention.